vmware/kube-fluentd-operator/README.md

 Use the `vmware/kube-fluentd-operator:TAG` as a base and do any modification as usual.

-### I don't want to annotate all my namespaces with the same way
+### I don't want to annotate all my namespaces the same way

 It is possible to reduce configuration burden by using a default configmap name.
 The default value is `fluentd-config` - kube-fluentd-operator will read the configmap by that name if the namespace is not annotated.
 If you don't like this default name or happen to use this configmap for other purposes then override the default with `--defualt-configmap=my-default`.

 ### How can I be sure to use a valid path for the .pos and .buf files

 .pos files store the progress of the upload process and .buf are used for local buffering.
 Colliding .pos/.buf paths can lead to races in Fluentd.
-As such, `kube-fluentd-operator` tries hard to rewrite such path-based parameters in predictable way.
+As such, `kube-fluentd-operator` tries hard to rewrite such path-based parameters in a predictable way.
 You only need to make sure they are unique for your namespace and `config-reloader` will take care to make them unique cluster-wide.

 ### I dont like the annotation name logging.csp.vmware.com/fluentd-configmap